-Wild pigs can reach weights of more than 150 pounds and be 5-6 feet long.
+Wild pigs can reach weights of more than 150 pounds and measure 5 to 6 feet long.

-They occur in all of Florida's 67 counties within a wide variety of habitats, but prefer oak-cabbage palm hammocks, freshwater marshes and sloughs and pine flatwoods.
+Wild pigs occur in all of Florida's 67 counties within a wide variety of habitats, but prefer oak-cabbage palm hammocks, freshwater marshes and sloughs, pine flatwoods, and more open agricultural areas.

 They usually travel in small family groups or alone.
 Wild pigs eat a variety of plants and animals and feed by rooting with their broad snouts.
 They may disturb the soil and ground cover vegetation and leave the area looking like it has been plowed.